biocypher/biochatter/docs/vignette-kg.md

 For the demonstration purposes of this vignette, we include a demo KG based on an open-source dataset of crime statistics in Manchester, because it allows us to redistribute the KG due to its small size and public domain licence, and because it is easily understood.
-This is the schema of the KG:
+This is non-trivial for most biomedical datasets; however, we are currently working on a synthetic biomedical example to extend this vignette.
+This is the schema of the demo KG:

 ```mermaid
 graph LR;